Ashley Moody: 2020 presidential election

-During the 2020 presidential election, Politico called Moody "one of Donald Trump's biggest surrogates" in Florida.
+During the 2020 United States presidential election, Politico called Moody "one of Donald Trump's biggest surrogates" in Florida.
 After Joe Biden won the election and Trump refused to concede, Moody took a leading role in aiding Trump's attempts to contest the election.

-On December 9, 2020, Moody and 15 other state attorneys general announced their support for a lawsuit by Ken Paxton, the Texas attorney general, asking the Supreme Court of the United States to invalidate the presidential election results in Georgia, Michigan, Pennsylvania, and Wisconsin, which were all won by Biden.
+On December 9, 2020, Moody and 15 other state attorneys general announced their support for a lawsuit by Texas attorney general Ken Paxton asking the Supreme Court of the United States to invalidate the presidential election results in Georgia, Michigan, Pennsylvania, and Wisconsin, which were all won by Biden.
 There was no evidence of large-scale fraud in the election, and the court decided 7-2 not to hear the Texas lawsuit.

 Moody was on the board of directors for the Rule of Law Defense Fund.
-In January 2021, the organization encouraged the gathering at the Capitol building to call for a halt on the counting of the Electoral College ballots, which they contended were fraudulent.
+In January 2021, the organization encouraged the gathering at the United States Capitol to call for a halt on the counting of the Electoral College ballots, which they contended were fraudulent.
 After the pro-Trump mob stormed the Capitol, Moody removed any references to the Rule of Law Defense Fund from her online biography.